-Initially, traditional operational values for visible and infrared cloud-drift winds were used in the observation weighting.
+Initially, operational values for visible and infrared cloud-drift winds were used for observation errors.
 The winds were assimilated into the 00 UTC initialization of the Eta model on 02 Oct., which was close to the time of the rapid scan wind set.